rejemy/json-editor/README.md

 There is no way to specify property ordering in JSON Schema (although this may change in v5 of the spec).

-JSON Editor introduces a new keyword `propertyOrder` for this purpose.
+JSON Editor introduces the option `propertyOrder` for this purpose.
 The default property order if unspecified is 1000.
-Properties with the same order will use normal JSON key ordering.
+Properties with the same propertyOrder will be displayed in the order they are listed in the schema, unless alphabetical_properties is set, in which case the are ordered by their property names (useful for objects with many additional properties).

 ```json
 {